linuxdasein/bongocat-gnu/README.md

 ## Original description
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.
 Originally created by [HamishDuncanson](https://github.com/HamishDuncanson).

-You can find how to configure the application in our [wiki](https://github.com/kuroni/bongocat-osu/wiki/Settings).

 Download the program [here](https://github.com/kuroni/bongocat-osu/releases).

 Hugs and kisses to [CSaratakij](https://github.com/CSaratakij) for creating the Linux port for this project!